vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 ### 3. IO Planning and PNR

-Now that we have synthesized the verilog lets connect the signal to the Input outputs pins.
+Now that we have synthesized the verilog lets connect the signal to the input/output pins.
 Follow the command below to map the required pins.

  1. Open the IO planner from the top bar in the software.